How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

 While the pro golfer hits their 5-iron slightly longer than the advanced amateur, these impressive golfers routinely make solid contact when hitting long irons, delivering exceptional club speed to the ball.

-This group of players hits their golf balls with their 5-iron anywhere from 180-200 yards on average.
+This group of players hits their golf balls with their 5-iron anywhere from 180-200 yards on average, often achieving a consistent shot shape.

 Amateur Golfer

-Your average weekend warrior, someone who plays once a month with a mid-range club speed, will hit the ball with their 5-iron about 160-170 yards.
+Your average weekend warrior, most amateur golfers, someone who plays once a month with a mid-range club speed, will hit the ball with their 5-iron about 160-170 yards of carry distance.

 One of the biggest obstacles to overcome for this player when lowering their scores is extending distance with all clubs, including their short irons.